 After the teeth erupt, Fluoride helps to rebuild (Remineralize) the enamel, thus making it stronger and reversing the early tooth decay.
-This fluoride comes from Fluoride containing tooth pastes and other fluoridated dental products that are applied directly on the tooth surface.
+This fluoride comes from Fluoride containing toothpaste and other fluoridated dental products that are applied directly on the tooth surface.
 This is called the Topical (Local) effect of Fluoride.
-In addition, Fluoride from food and beverages continues to provide topical effect as it becomes part of your saliva.
+In addition, Fluoride from food and beverages continues to provide a topical effect as it becomes part of your saliva.

-How do I get Fluoride?
+How do I Get Fluoride?

 Drink water with Fluoride: Fluoride is naturally found in most drinking water sources like rivers, lakes, wells.
-Further, it will be interesting for you to know that Fluoride is being added to drinking water since last 70 years.
+Further, it will be interesting for you to know that Fluoride is being added to drinking water for the last 70 years.
 The fluoride is added in the concentration 0.7 to 1.2 parts per million (ppm).

-Fluoride Gels/Foams and fluoride Varnishes: They are used for people at high risk of cavities, orthodontic patients, patients with decreased salivary flow.
+Fluoride Gels/Foams and fluoride Varnishes: They are used for people at high risk of cavities, orthodontic patients, patients with the decreased salivary flow.
 They are applied to the teeth with the help of Special trays that keep the Fluoride gel in contact with the teeth.

-Varnishes have the advantage that they are easy to apply, they have less offensive smell and are required in smaller amounts when compared to Fluoride Gels or Foams.
+Varnishes have the advantage that they are easy to apply, they have a less offensive smell and are required in smaller amounts when compared to Fluoride Gels or Foams.

-The daily Adequate Intakes (AI) for elemental fluoride from all sources including drinking water are: infants birth through 6 months, 0.01 mg; babies age 7 through 12 months, 0.5 mg; children 1 through 3 years, 0.7 mg; 4 through 8 years, 1 mg; 9 through 13 years, 2 mg; 14 through 18 years, 3 mg; men 19 years and older, 4 mg; women 14 years and older, including those who are pregnant or breast feeding, 3 mg.
+The daily Adequate Intakes (AI) for elemental fluoride from all sources including drinking water are: infants birth through 6 months, 0.01 mg; babies age 7 through 12 months, 0.5 mg; children 1 through 3 years, 0.7 mg; 4 through 8 years, 1 mg; 9 through 13 years, 2 mg; 14 through 18 years, 3 mg; men 19 years and older, 4 mg; women 14 years and older, including those who are pregnant or breastfeeding, 3 mg.

 When is Fluoride intake most critical?